csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

 # GPU Context

-* Context is established implicitly on the current device when the first task requiring an active is evaluated (HIP and OpenMP)
+* Context is established implicitly on the current device when the first task requiring an active context is evaluated (HIP and OpenMP)
 * Several processes can create contexts for a single device
 * The device resources are allocated per context
-* By default, one context per device per process (since CUDA 4.0)
+* By default, one context per device per process in HIP (since CUDA 4.0)
     * Threads of the same process share the primary context (for each device)
 * HIP supports explicit context management
 * OpenMP does not support explicit context management